 Treatment involves antibiotics and anti-inflammatory medication.
 The mother should continue breastfeeding since it prevents the build-up of milk and helps to drain the breasts.

 If engorgement or mastitis is not treated, it may lead to a build-up of infection resulting in the formation of an abscess.
 An abscess is a cyst filled with pus and bacteria.

-These are harmless breast cysts which contain milk.
-They occur due to accumulation of milky fluid within the breast.
+These are harmless breast cysts that contain milk.
+They occur due to the accumulation of milky fluid within the breast.
 The lump feels like a smooth, round, moveable sac inside the breast.
 They are usually small and painless.

 Most of the cases don’t require any treatment as they tend to resolve on their own with time.
 However, if they are large in size, are causing discomfort or get infected, they need to be drained.

-They are benign tumors (not cancerous) involving the breast.
+They are benign breast tumors (not cancerous).
 They are firm and move freely within the breast.

 Fibroadenoma may be pre-existing prior to pregnancy or lactation.
 It increases in size during pregnancy because of its sensitivity to hormone levels.
 Those which are smaller in size may be left as such.
 Larger ones may be observed or excised.
 In any case, their treatment is not an emergency and can be delayed until the child is breastfeeding.

-It is a lumpy painful condition of the breast which occurs most commonly during childbearing age of the mother.
-A normal hormonal variation which occurs during the menstrual cycle is the main cause of fibrocystic breast disease.
+It is a lumpy painful condition of the breast which occurs most commonly during the childbearing age of the mother.
+A normal hormonal variation that occurs during the menstrual cycle is the main cause of fibrocystic breast disease.